Rush Limbo behind the Golden EIB microphone, the fastest three hours in media.

 We were excited with that in one day with one little mention.

-So the whole point here is again take the occasion to describe once again what the books are about and why and the story behind them, but to also thank all of you again for for making this happen, because uh I have never labored under any misconception about why I have been so fortunate with this radio program and the other things that happened because of it, and it's all because of so many of you.
+But to also thank all of you again for making this happen because I have never labored under any misconception about why I have been so fortunate with this radio program and the other things that happened because of it.

 I don't know.

-I mean the emails that we get.
+I mean, the emails that we get.

 No, no, short little mention yesterday.

-And and you all make it number one.
+And you all make it number one.

 I don't know.

-I think it'd be kind of fun.
+He might be kind of fun.

-I like the guy playing golf with his fun guy.
+I like the guy.

 That became an endorsement.